j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 #### Diffusion Maps

 These retain lineage structure more cleanly than UMAP, etc. Often worth subsetting object to lineage of interest before running.
+There are a few ways to run this - on all variable genes, on PCA components, etc. Recommended to try the variable genes first, though it takes a long while to run.

 ```r
 library(destiny)